BorgwardtLab/PyChange/README.md

 Be carful:
 - Either a change in trend or a change in mean - this is due to a two-sample t-Test behind the routines.
 - For many changes, the *p*-values are not corrected for multiple hypothesis testing.
-They can tehrefore not be interpreted as *p*-values.
+They can therefore not be interpreted as *p*-values.
 - General rule of thumb: Do not input sequences longer than 100!

 ## Any questions?